Cohan Sujay Carlos

 What skills is Cohan Sujay Carlos known for?

-Cohan Sujay Carlos has skills like Machine Learning, Algorithms, Computer Science, Statistics, Research, Natural Language Processing, Design Patterns, Invention, Electronics, Astronomy, Languages, Computational Linguistics.
+Cohan Sujay Carlos is listed with skills including Machine Learning, Algorithms, Computer Science, Statistics, Research, Natural Language Processing, Design Patterns, and Invention.